eloquently/eloquently.github.io/_posts/2016-05-20-react-blackjack-part-3.md

 };
 ```

 Now that we can calculate a score, we can check the player's score after they have received a card.
-If their score is higher than 21, we should increase the loss count.
-If the score is exactly 21, we should increase the win count.
+If the score is higher than 21, we should increase the loss count.
 We will do this in the `reducer` helper function `dealToPlayer()`.
 Let's write the test first:

 <div class="fp">test/reducer_spec.js</div>
 ```js{10-12,24-35}